Common Name: European Fire Bellied Toad

 Location: Austria, Belarus, Bosnia and Herzegovina, Bulgaria, Croatia, Czech Republic, Denmark, Germany, Greece, Hungary, Kazakhstan, Latvia, Lithuania, Moldova, Poland, Romania, Russia, Serbia, Slovakia, Slovenia, Sweden, Turkey, and Ukraine

-The European Fire Bellied Toad is a poisonous species of toad.
+The European Fire Bellied Toad is a poisonous species of toad that is found throughout Europe and into Asia.
 It creates toxins that many animals do not want to eat.
 To show off that they are poisonous to predators, the toad performs the unkenreflex.
-The toad turns over and arches its stomach at the predator, showing its bright red stomach.
+The toad arches its stomach at the predator, showing its bright red stomach.

-The eye of the toad has been described as triangular or heart shaped.
+The toad possess triangular or heart shaped eyes.
 Not many frogs or toads have this shaped eyes.

-Breeding happens from April to the end of summer.
-Males will call from the surface of water bodies.
-The males will grab the female around the waist and hold on until she lays her eggs.
-Females lay between 80 to 300 eggs.
-The male will then fertilize them.
+Breeding happens from April to the end of summer, generally following heavy rain fall.
+The males call from the surface of water bodies in hope of attracting a female.
+Once the female arrives, the males grabs her around the waist in the amplexus position.
+He holds on until she finishes laying her eggs.
+The female lays between 80 to 300 eggs.
+Then, the male fertilize them.
 Neither of the parents will perform any parental care.
 It will take between 2 to 2.5 months for the tadpoles to complete their metamorphism.

 Before the winter hits, the toad will have to hibernate in the northern parts of their range.
 The toads have to escape the cold or they will die.
 They either hibernate at the bottom of water bodies or in fallen logs on land.